benjholla/anlcdc2017-web/Pangea/README.md

 This application runs on a Raspberry Pi simulating a water pump and power grid.
 To test locally run the `HMI_no_gpio.py` version.

 ## Startup
 Run the application with the `python HMY.py` command.
+Note the user that runs the app will need to be in the `gpio` user group.
+Example: for the `pi` user could be `sudo adduser pi gpio`.

 ## Mock LDAP
 To swap out the LDAP implementation with a locally mocked password hashed backed implementation rename and replace the `ldap_mock_auth.py` file to `ldap_auth.py`.